fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 A [Panel](../Panels.md) is a [component](../UnderstandingInfusionComponents.md)
 responsible for rendering the user interface controls for a preference and tying them to the internal model that represents the preference value.
-The Panel for the auto-pilot preference control is defined in the `minEditor.js` file:
+The Panel for the heated seats preference control is defined in the `minEditor.js` file:
 <aside class="infusion-docs-callout">
 [Components](../UnderstandingInfusionComponents.md) are the core building-blocks of any Infusion application.